-- R540.21 For the duration of the relevant cooling-off period, the individual shall not: - (a) Be an engagement team member or perform an engagement quality review, or a review consistent with the objective of an engagement quality review for the audit engagement; - (b) Consult with the engagement team or the client regarding technical or industryspecific issues, transactions or events affecting the audit engagement (other than discussions with the engagement team limited to work undertaken or conclusions reached in the last year of the individual's time-on period where this remains relevant to the audit); - (c) Be responsible for leading or coordinating the professional services provided by the firm or a network firm to the audit client, or overseeing the relationship of the firm or a network firm with the audit client; or - (d) Undertake any other role or activity not referred to above with respect to the audit client, including the provision of non-assurance services that would result in the individual: - (i) Having significant or frequent interaction with senior management or those charged with governance; or - (ii) Exerting direct influence on the outcome of the audit engagement. - 540.21 A1 The provisions of paragraph R540.20 are not intended to prevent the individual from assuming a leadership role in the firm or a network firm, such as that of the Senior or Managing Partner (Chief Executive or equivalent).
+- R540.23 For the duration of the relevant cooling-off period, the individual shall not: - (a) Be an engagement team member or perform an engagement quality review, or a review consistent with the objective of an engagement quality review for the audit engagement or the sustainability assurance engagement; - (b) Consult with the engagement team or the client regarding technical or industry-specific issues, transactions or events affecting the audit engagement or sustainability assurance engagement (other than discussions with the engagement team limited to work undertaken or conclusions reached in the last year of the individual's time-on period where this remains relevant to the audit engagement or sustainability assurance engagement); - (c) Be responsible for leading or coordinating the professional services provided by the firm or a network firm to the audit client, or overseeing the relationship of the firm or a network firm with the audit client; or - (d) Undertake any other role or activity not referred to above with respect to the audit client, including the provision of non-assurance services that would result in the individual: - Having significant or frequent interaction with senior management or those charged with governance; or - (ii) Exerting direct influence on the outcome of the audit engagement or sustainability assurance engagement. - 540.23 A1 The provisions of paragraph R540.23 are not intended to prevent the individual from assuming a leadership role in the firm or a network firm, such as that of the Senior or Managing Partner (Chief Executive or equivalent).

-SECTION 600 PROVISION OF NON-ASSURANCE SERVICES TO AN AUDIT CLIENT
+PROVISION OF NON-ASSURANCE SERVICES TO AN AUDIT CLIENT